 - 1.1.
 This policy and associated procedures set out Coram's commitment to ensure that the safety and welfare of children and adults at risk is paramount.
 The term 'Coram' or 'Coram Group' refers to the group of services operating under the Coram name.
-This includes all operational services such as parenting support, adoption and early permanence, creative therapies, children's legal services, children's voice and advocacy services, life education, family care, life education, Shakespeare in schools and Coram Beanstalk. - 1.2.
-It is a key principle for the Coram Group that children or adults at risk are kept safe and prevented from suffering harm.
+This includes all operational services such as parenting support, adoption and early permanence, Coram Creative Therapies, Coram Children's Legal Centre, Coram Voice, Coram Life Education and Coram Family Care, Coram Beanstalk, and advisory, policy and consultation services of Coram. - 1.2.
+It is a key principle for the Coram Group that children and adults at risk are kept safe and prevented from suffering harm.
 All Coram Group staff members and volunteers have a responsibility to do all they can to safeguard and promote the welfare of children and adults at risk with whom they come into professional contact.
 The Coram Group approach to safeguarding children or adults is based on the principles recognised in the Children Act 1989, the United Nations Convention on the Rights of the Child, the Human Rights Act 1998, the Care Act 2014, and the Equality Act 2010. - 1.3.
 The overall aim of the Coram Group safeguarding policy and procedures is to safeguard children and adults at risk.
-Specific objectives are to: - Provide staff and managers working with children and young people with the information they need in respect of safeguarding; - Guide staff as to steps they should follow when they have safeguarding concerns in respect of a child/young person and /or adult at risk; - Inform staff as to what might happen after they have reported a concern and of continuing responsibilities to safeguard children or adults at risk after referral; - Assist and support decision making when there are concerns about the safety and welfare of a child or adult; and,
+Specific objectives are to: - Provide staff and managers working with children and young people with the information they need in respect of safeguarding; - Guide staff as to steps they should follow when they have safeguarding concerns in respect of a child/young person and /or adult at risk; - Inform staff as to what might happen after they have reported a concern and of continuing responsibilities to safeguard children or adults at risk after referral - Assist and support decision making when there are concerns about the safety and welfare of a child or adult;